lshaktah/UNET_TEST/README.md

 This is an attempt to get a U-Net CNN set up for image processing/segmentation

-This was made to try to identify cells in images of cells The files have been reduced to 140 images for training instead of the provided 670
+This was made to try to identify cells in images of cells The files have been reduced to 130 images for training instead of the provided 670 (due to upload limits)

 The images were part of the 2018 Data Science Bowl